cdapio/cdap/cdap-docs/introduction/source/index.rst

           RUNNING

-.. rubric:: Serve the processed data in real time
+.. rubric:: Serve the processed data in real-time

 .. container:: table-block